epfl-ada/ada-2022-project-thedatadiggers22/README.md

     <li>We will then use the articles titles of this dataset to download all pageviews statistics using the Wikipedia REST API and thus create our dataset needed to answer our research questions.</li>
 </ol>
 </li>
-<li>[Google Mobility](https://www.google.com/covid19/mobility/).
-Provided in the scope of the ADA course, this dataset contains a mobility score for every country categorized by 6 different places.
+<li><a href="https://www.google.com/covid19/mobility/">Google Mobility</a>: Provided in the scope of the ADA course, this dataset contains a mobility score for every country categorized by 6 different places.
 We will extract the data for our countries of interests in which we seek to analyze the mobility behavior.</li>
-<li>[Population Trust](https://ourworldindata.org/trust)**à compléter**</li>
+<li><a href="https://ourworldindata.org/trust">Population Trust</a>:**à compléter**</li>
-<li>[COVID-19 Dataset](https://ourworldindata.org/explorers/coronavirus-data-explorer).
-This dataset contains all information relative to the COVID-19 pandemic in the form of a timeseries per country.
+<li><a href="https://ourworldindata.org/explorers/coronavirus-data-explorer">COVID-19 Dataset</a>: This dataset contains all information relative to the COVID-19 pandemic in the form of a timeseries per country.
 We will only use the cases per country and the deaths per country.</li>
 </ol>
 </p>

 ## Methods
 ### Data scraping, pre-processing and dataframes.
 -